Vitthal98/Multivariate-Time-Series-Analytics/README.md

 The number of clusters was set beforehand and so was the initial choice of seeds.
 After a reasonable number of iterations, similar time series were clustered together.

 #### Want to know more?
-Please read the [report](https://github.com/Vitthal98/Multivariate-Time-Series-Analytics/blob/main/FoDS_Report_%232.pdf) as it contains detailed information about the datasets used, methods implemented, results obtained and discussion.
+Please read the [project report](https://github.com/Vitthal98/Multivariate-Time-Series-Analytics/blob/main/FoDS_Report_%232.pdf) as it contains detailed information about the datasets used, methods implemented, results obtained and discussion.

 For any doubts don't hesitate to contact me at vitthalbhandari98@gmail.com